 In response to evening sea breezes, the vast marshlands become undulating fields of amber and gold and saffron.

 As winter settles in, the grasses have completed their natural cycle.

 Dying away, becoming brittle, brown and gray, the season’s crop will continue to deteriorate.
 While a significant amount of detritus remains in the salt marsh, providing fertilizer in both mud and water, some of the dead grasses will collect in great wracks.

 In a tide-dependent process of one-step-forward, two-steps-back, the wracks will move out of the creeks.
 They flow into the rivers and sound, around to the ocean and wash upon the shoreline.
 This is a critically important part of the circle of life for the cordgrass and our Island.

 Once on our beaches, these wracks of cordgrass form the foundation for our dune system, as well as providing rich nutrients for plants and animals that inhabit the ocean side of Hilton Head.

 Fall is an amazing time to visit the salt marsh.
 Get Outside and enjoy the graceful transformation for yourself!

-For over 30 years, Outside Hilton Head has provided personalized adventures for all ages, from kayak, fishing, nature and dolphin tours to kid’s camps, history excursions, family outings and stand-up paddle boarding.
-“The Island’s outdoor outfitter” also offers an outstanding selection of clothing, gear and accessories for men, women and children at the flagship store in the Plaza at Shelter Cove and a second location in Palmetto Bluff.
-(843) 686-6996 or outsidehiltonhead.com.
+For over 30 years, Outside Hilton Head has provided personalized adventures for all ages.
+Join us for kayak, fishing, nature and dolphin tours.
+We offer kid’s camps, history excursions, family outings and stand-up paddle boarding.
+“The Island’s outdoor outfitter” also offers an outstanding selection.
+Get clothing, gear and accessories for men, women and children at the flagship store in the Plaza at Shelter Cove and a second location in Palmetto Bluff.
+843-686-6996 or outsidehiltonhead.com.